ifsm/esra-docs/docs/source/tutorial.rst

 Metadata search
 ---------------------------------------
 Below the menu bar you will find the meta data search bar.
 This bar enables a common meta data search.
 Enter a few keywords and hit the "Return" key on your keyboard or press the button with the magnifier glass on it.
-ESRA will then search for the respective metadata in its data base.
+ESRA will then search for the respective metadata in its database.
 The results of your query are displayed on the explore screen.
 ESRA will take you there automatically.

 The blue button below the meta data seach bar informs you about the number